thu-ml/tianshou/examples/mujoco/README.md

 \* details<sup>[[4]](#footnote4)</sup><sup>[[5]](#footnote5)</sup>

-#### Hints
+#### Hints for SAC
-0. SAC's start-timesteps is set to 10000 by default while it is 25000 is DDPG/TD3.
+1. SAC's start-timesteps is set to 10000 by default while it is 25000 is DDPG/TD3.
 However, there is NO enough evidence to support our choice of such hyperparameters (we simply choose them because SpinningUp do so) and you can try playing with those hyperparameters to see if you can improve performance.
 Do tell us if you can!
-1. DO NOT share the same network with two critic networks.
+2. DO NOT share the same network with two critic networks.
-2. The sigma (of the Gaussian policy) should be conditioned on input.
+3. The sigma (of the Gaussian policy) should be conditioned on input.
-3. The network size should not be less than 256.
 4. The deterministic evaluation helps a lot :)

 ## Onpolicy Algorithms

 #### Notes
-0. In A2C and PPO, unless otherwise stated, most hyperparameters are consistent with those used for benchmark in [ikostrikov/pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).
+1. In A2C and PPO, unless otherwise stated, most hyperparameters are consistent with those used for benchmark in [ikostrikov/pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).
-1. Gernally speaking, by comparison to both classic literature and open source implementations (e.g., OPENAI Baselines)<sup>[[1]](#footnote1)</sup><sup>[[2]](#footnote2)</sup>, Tianshou's implementations of REINFORCE, A2C, PPO are better than the best reported results for these algorithms, so you can definitely use Tianshou's benchmark for research purposes.
+2. Gernally speaking, by comparison to both classic literature and open source implementations (e.g., OPENAI Baselines)<sup>[[1]](#footnote1)</sup><sup>[[2]](#footnote2)</sup>, Tianshou's implementations of REINFORCE, A2C, PPO are better than the best reported results for these algorithms, so you can definitely use Tianshou's benchmark for research purposes.

 ### REINFORCE